Microsoft Teams for online meetings

 A person holds a mobile phone showing the Teams logo

-At the prompt enter your University email address and password > Select 'Work or school' for account type and enter your University email password.
+• At the Sign in prompt select 'Work or school' as the account type, and enter your University of Salford email address and password.

 Guidance for engaging with online learning